ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Experiments

-where \( N \) is the total number of evaluation trials, \( S_i \) is 1 if the $i$-th trial is successful and 0 otherwise, \( l^{opt}_i \) is the shortest path (number of primitives) to the goal, and \( l_i \) is the actual path length taken by the agent. \paragraph{\% Grasped} the percentage of target objects that are successfully grasped as a single-stage task. \paragraph{\% Inserted} the percentage of target objects that are successfully inserted as a single-stage task.
+where \( N \) is the total number of trials, \( S_i \) is a binary indicator of success in trial $i$, \( l_i \) is the shortest path (number of primitives) to the goal, and \( p_i \) is the actual path length taken by the agent.